 Franco Grignani at his home, 1981 [a]

-When my grandfather wanted to show me a painting he had just finished, he was used to placing it on the floor leaning against the bookcase in the living room (see pic above) and telling me: “don’t just stand in front of it, you have to move, from the right to the left and then the other way around, and look at it from the corner of your eye: you will always see a different picture in motion!”
-And so it was, as suggested in the letter above mentioned.
-As such, I invite you to click on the picture below and do as suggested in full-screen mode:
+When my grandfather wanted to show me a newly completed painting, he was used to placing it on the floor, leaning it against the bookcase in the living room (see pic above), and telling me: “Don’t just stand in front of it.
+You have to move, from right to left and then the other way around, and look at it from the corner of your eye.
+You will always see a different picture in motion!”
+And so happened, as suggested in the letter above mentioned.
+So, I invite you to click on the picture below and follow his advice in full-screen mode:

 Franco Grignani, Two hyperbolic corners, 1991